Unspokenevil/hg-engine-wiki/Trainer-Pokémon-Structure-Documentation.md

 // trainer data macros

-trainerdata num
+trainerdata num, "name"
-creates the trainer data file for index num
+creates the trainer data file for index num with the name to be written as a string as name

 trainermontype flags
 specifies the trainer data_type